vartec/example_repo_setuptools_issue/README.rst

 Example Repo for Setuptools issue
 =================================

-These two repos have intentional version conflict to make issue stand out more.
+These two repos have an intentional version conflict to make the issue stand out more.
 `pip` silently ignores the conflic according to its standard rules (top level wins).

 STR